Code of Conduct

 - Defacing or otherwise damaging library property, including hacking computers.

-- Eating except as designated; drinks in covered containers are allowed.
+- Eating except in designated areas; drinks except those in covered containers.

 - Verbally or physically threatening or harassing staff, other visitors, volunteers, including stalking, staring, touching, or using offensive language.
 Threatening gestures or unwanted physical contact or lewd behavior.
 Running, pushing, shoving, or throwing objects.